eic/EicToyModel/README.md

 or on the ROOT itself in the GEANT environment alltogether.
 Providing consistency between different sub-detector systems may be problematic in this case though.

-The [example](examples) directory contains a couple of simple standalone code, with their own CMakeLists.txt files, which illustrate the usage.
+The [example](examples) directory contains a couple of simple standalone codes, with their own CMakeLists.txt files, which illustrate the usage.
 See the bare minimum GEANT example source code [here](examples/basic/main.cc).